Andrew Left: Citron Research

 In October 2015, The Globe and Mail of Toronto, quoted independent research firm 5i Research Inc CEO Peter Hodson, as stating that "What they seem to do quite well is they're able to spin existing facts into a horrible scenario.
-It reads very badly," and that "Their job as a company is to create the most amount of panic so they and their clients can make the most amount of money."
+It reads very badly," and that "Their job as a company is to create the most panic so they and their clients can make the most money."

 Citron Research published a report on May 19, 2019, regarding African eCommerce company Jumia, one month after its IPO had resulted in shares values rising about 250 percent.
 Subsequent to the Citron report, stock value dropped by 50 percent in one week.
 Citron alleged “material discrepancies” between the IPO filing and a confidential presentation made by Jumia to its investors on October 18, 2018.
 Citron Research alleged that the company had presented incorrect figures concerning active users, specifically, its percentage of product returned and active customers before the IPO.
 By August 2019, Jumia was named in several class-action suits related to employee fraud.

 In January 2021, Citron Research stated in an interview held by Andrew Left that the company has covered the majority of its short positions after the GameStop short squeeze in the $90s/share at a loss of 100%, now having a small manageable position.
 The Wall Street Journal reported Left being targeted online, including an incident where Left's social media accounts were hacked to text his children and used "threatening, profane and personal language".